tingard/hierarchial-spiral-modelling-paper/referee_response.md

  The issue here is that the model itself includes an arbitrary lower pitch angle - Pringle & Dobbs (2019) make no attempt to give any physical motivation for what that minimum angle should be, and in their test against data chose 11.5 degrees as the limit - largely because that's where inspection of the distribution of cot(pitch angle) in the sample they investigate deviates from constant.

  We think the referee makes an excellent point that the previous explanation was a little confusing.
 What we have really determined in our study here is that the cot(phi) uniform "model" fits the data well when the minimum pitch angle for winding spirals is around 15 degrees.
 We also determine that if the minimum pitch angle is 10 degrees the model cannot fit our data.
 This suggests that a minimum pitch angle for this model must be above 10 degrees,(e.g. 15 degrees).
 That's a specific observation that a more detailed model based on the simple model of Pringle & Dobbs (2019) would have to explain.
-We have made edits to the text to make this point.
+We have made edits to the text to make this point, which we think is a really nice addition to the paper.

 > Obviously, the abstract and the conclusions should be toned down as well, since a hurried reader would only retain your (possibly erroneous) conclusion.